ecdye/zram-config/README.md

 Use `#` to comment out any line, add new drives with the first column providing the drive type and then drive details separated by tab characters.

-All algorithms in `/proc/crypto` are supported but only lzo and lz4 have zramctl text strings; lz4 is the fastest with deflate(zlib) having much better text compression.
+All algorithms in `/proc/crypto` are supported but only lzo, lzo-rle, lz4, and zstd have zramctl text strings; lz4 is the fastest with deflate(zlib) having much better text compression.

 `mem_limit` is the compressed memory limit and will set a hard memory limit for the system admin.